What's New With Isobel...

 League of Second Sons, Book 4

 Running has always served Caro Frazier well.
 It worked when her parents disapproved of her chosen groom, when her husband took umbrage at his young wife's social success, and when circumstances forced her to flee London altogether.
-But when her past comes back to haunt her—in the delicious form of Marcus Reeves—running is the last thing on Caro's mind.
+But when her past comes back to haunt her—in the delicious form of Malcolm Reeves—running is the last thing on Caro's mind.